parthgoe1/Patient-Activity-Recognition-System/README.md

 <!-- DATASET AND FEATURE EXTRACTION -->
 ## Dataset and Feature Extraction
 <img src="/Assets/Activities.png" width="800" height="400">
 Since it was difficult to get real data of a rehab center and then train the model for some specific events, we generated synthetic data using Unity3D.
-We divided the training data into two broad categories; Activities that are considered normal and those which are abnormal
+We divided the training data into two broad categories; Activities that are considered normal and those which are abnormal. </br>
 <b>Normal activities:</b>Sitting, Standing, Walking ,Sleeping </br>
 <b>Abnormal activities:</b>Falling, pain/coughing </br>
 <img src="/Assets/keypoints.png" width="600" height="400">